 The critical condition for this TMDL is difficult to determine because the sources are not known at this time.
 Additional monitoring is needed to determine the specific critical time.
-It is anticipated that the critical condition for impairment due to nonpoint sources would be during the first flush of a rain event.
-The critical condition for impairment due to point sources would be during periods of low-flow when dilution in the stream is reduced.
+It is anticipated that the critical nonpoint source time would be during the first flush of a rain event.
+The critical point source time would be during periods of low-flow when dilution in the stream is reduced.